-1.9 miles 4.9 km
+1.9 miles24.9 km2

-Hurn Forest is situated to the south of the settlements of West Moors and St Leonards, but is isolated from them by the A31.
+Hurn Forest is situated to the south of West Moors and St

+Leonards, but is isolated from them by the A31.
 Ferndown lies to the west, with the Christchurch and Bournemouth conurbation to the south.
 Hurn is sandwiched between Bournemouth International Airport and the A339 Bournemouth Spur Road.
 The Moors River runs along the entirety of the western border.